appsinacup/appsinacup.github.io/_posts/2023-10-29-godot-physics-vs-box2d-vs-rapier2d.md

 |Parallelization Support|Enables parallelism of the physics pipeline|✅|❌|✅|

 ✅ - Implemented
-🅾 - Partial
-❌ - Missing (TODO)
+❌ - Missing

 *1 The Box2D b2Distance function doesn't always return two points, which is how it is normally in Godot Physics.

-*2 Box2D doesn't support collision filtering where the layer and mask are asymetrically set.

-*3 Box2D is written with everything being a float.
+*2 Box2D is written with everything being a float.

 As can be seen here, right now `Box2D` is missing quite a few features that Godot Physics already has.
 Some can be implemented, eg. the shape scale and CharacterBody2D move_and_slide, some can't, eg. collision filtering.